azureossd/azureossd.github.io/_posts/2023-02-06-Deploying-Web-App-for-Containers-with-CI-CD-pipelines.md

         images: 'youracr.azurecr.io/wafc-githubactions:${{ github.sha }}'
 ```
 {% endraw %}

+You can additionally configure Managed Identity to pull the image on App Service, or, you can use this [code snippet](https://github.com/Azure/actions-workflow-samples/blob/master/AppService/docker-webapp-container-on-azure.yml#L44) to set otherwise required docker related App Setting used for pulling the image on the App Service.

 ### Adding App Settings
 For parity with Azure DevOps, the below shows how to integrate adding App Settings to this flow, as mentioned in the Azure DevOps section - if you're not using a container that listens on port 80 (in those example, port 3000) - you should be using the `WEBSITES_PORT` App Setting.